The Freedom Trail

 What sleeping bag do I need?

 The idea is to be as comfortable and warm as possible for the night and henceforth to ensure plenty of sleep for the arduous days ahead.
 A 3 season sleeping bag with comfort rating of 0C will do the trick just fine.
-The refuges also provide clean blankets so you could simply take a sleeping bag liner.

 What boots do we need?